Countess of Chester Hospital: History

+Lucy Letby case and related investigations and arrests

+In August 2023, Lucy Letby, a neonatal nurse who had worked at the hospital several years earlier, was found guilty on seven charges of murder and seven charges of attempted murder following a lengthy trial over the collapses and deaths of babies who were being cared for on the hospital's neonatal ward during 2015 and 2016.
+The jury concluded that Letby carried out the attacks by injecting babies with air or insulin, overfeeding them and physically assaulting them with medical equipment.
+This explanation of the baby's deaths has been disputed by other medical experts, suggesting that Letby has been wrongly convicted and the deaths and collapses were the result of natural causes, with reportedly inadequate conditions and staffing levels on the neonatal ward also being a factor.

+The trust came under scrutiny following Letby's conviction as it was revealed management had protected Letby when consultants at the neonatal unit expressed their suspicions asked them to remove her from frontline duties.
+She was not removed from frontline duties until the summer of 2016, and remained on clerical duties until her initial arrest in July 2018.
+Hospital management did not report their suspicions to the police until May 2017, despite claiming that they were already having their suspicions about her conduct some 18 months earlier.

+The ward was downgraded following the final suspicious collapses and deaths over the summer of 2016, resulting in higher dependency babies no longer being treated there.

+On 4 October 2023, Cheshire Constabulary announced an investigation into corporate manslaughter at the Countess of Chester Hospital.
+On 1 July 2025 three people who were "part of the senior leadership team" were arrested on suspicion of gross negligence manslaughter.
+They have been released on police bail, pending further inquiries.

 Services

 Part of the old mental health hospital building, now called the 1829 Building, serves as headquarters for West Cheshire Clinical Commissioning Group, Cheshire and Wirral Partnership NHS Foundation Trust, and various other NHS support organisations.
 The Bowmere mental health hospital is on the same site, as is Ancora House, a purpose-built Child and Adolescent Mental Health Services unit.

-In April 2019 it announced that it would no longer provide elective treatment for Welsh patients because the Welsh government were not prepared to pay the full costs.
+In April 2019, it announced that it would no longer provide elective treatment for Welsh patients because the Welsh government were not prepared to pay the full costs.
 The Welsh government have not increased the tariff for NHS procedures in line with NHS England, so the trust is paid about 8% less for patients from Wales.
 Rising waiting lists mean the trust can increase the work it does for English patients, which is more remunerative.